Job Description Compliance Helps Recruiting, Compliance

 Compliance with federal labor and employment laws is vital for employers covered by those laws.
 Your human resources team probably spends a fair amount of time on it, especially if they conduct annual audits.
 Their efforts help your company avoid fines, private litigation, and legal issues.

-If you’re familiar with it, you already know about the overwhelming number of regulations and guidelines in the U.S. addressing fairness in the workplace.
+If you’re familiar with job description compliance, you already know about the overwhelming number of regulations and guidelines in the U.S. addressing fairness in the workplace.
 On the federal level alone, you have the Fair Labor Standards Act (FLSA), the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), and a whole lot more.
 And, of course, there’s the Civil Rights Act (CRA).

 “The U.S. Department of Labor (DOL) administers and enforces more than 180 federal laws.
 These mandates and the regulations that implement them cover many workplace activities for about 10 million employers and 125 million workers.”